 “Maybe I need to see this film.”

 “If you want.”
-Their eyes connected and lingered there for a moment, but Ben broke the reverie by returning to their initial conversation.
+Their eyes connected and painfully lingered, but Ben broke the reverie and returned to the initial conversation.
 “So do you rodeo anymore?”

 Travis’ body slumped an inch as his gaze dropped.
 “Not since my dad died,” he replied.
 There was disappointment in his voice.
 Sadness, grief.
 Ben immediately regretted his question.
 Hadn’t intended to stir up dismal thoughts.
 Hoping to turn the mood around, he asked, “How long have you lived in this place?”